Aurosish07/Qr-code-generator-Api/README.md

 ## Installation

-:- you can just request to this api endpoint by : -  https://qr-code-generator-api-seven.vercel.app/generate?generatee=${url}
+:- you can use this api without js only using html : -  https://qr-code-generator-api-seven.vercel.app/generate?generatee=${url}

 :- Add the url to the query parameter with , key :- generatee
                                              value :- yourUrl